 Leveraging Dynamic Feed Strategies to Accelerate Bioprocess Timelines

-Using dynamic feeds to facilitate successful bioprocess development and strain screening
+Using dynamic feeds to facilitate successful bioprocess development and cell line screening

-In the example below (Figure 1), a fed-batch bioprocess was developed using a time profile based feed scheme developed for an individual strain with defined setpoints in the process.
-Manual adjustments to the feed rate were made based on the buildup of residual glucose in the broth, which is indicative of overfeeding.
-Fixed feed schemes rely on consistent performance of a microbe, which is unlikely given changing setpoints in the context of process development or genetics when strain screening.
+In the example below (Figure 1), a fed-batch bioprocess was developed using a time profile-based feed scheme developed for an individual cell line with defined setpoints in the process.
+Manual adjustments to the feed rate were made based on the buildup of residual glucose in the cell culture fluid, which is indicative of overfeeding.
+Fixed feed schemes rely on consistent performance of a cell, which is unlikely given changing setpoints in the context of process development or genetics when cell line screening.
 Any changes to the feed rates are reactive, based on overfeeding that has already happened in the period since the last sample, which can be many hours, and there is rarely an indication of slight underfeeding.

-Figure 1: A fixed feed scheme for a fed-batch fermentation.
+Figure 1: A fixed feed scheme for a fed-batch culture.
 In this scheme, the feed is adjusted based on a time profile (blue lines) with manual adjustments based on residual glucose (purple points).

-In contrast, a dynamic fed-batch process is one where substrate feeds are delivered in response to physiological signals received from the microbe in response to local substrate availability.
+In contrast, a dynamic fed-batch process is one where substrate feeds are delivered in response to physiological signals received from the cells in response to local substrate availability.
 When variables that impact substrate demand are modified during bioprocess development, dynamic feed strategies can help ensure that substrates are delivered in an optimal manner.
-While dynamic feed strategies can be extremely valuable in facilitating successful bioprocess development and strain screening, they must be developed and optimized with the individual organism’s metabolism in mind.
+While dynamic feed strategies can be extremely valuable in facilitating successful bioprocess development and cell line screening, they must be developed and optimized with the individual organism’s metabolism in mind.

 pH and DO stats

-Hardware for continuous online measurement of pH and dissolved oxygen (DO) are standard on bioreactors and therefore allows the development of dynamic processes using readily integrated equipment.
-In the absence of the production of a basic product, microbial metabolism of glucose is known to drive down the pH of the broth, necessitating the addition of base in order to maintain the optimal pH.
-This phenomenon can be leveraged in a pH stat culture, where exhaustion of substrate results in an increase in pH, which is used as a signal for feeding.
+Hardware for continuous online measurement of pH and dissolved oxygen (DO) are standard on bioreactors and therefore allow the development of dynamic processes using readily integrated equipment.
+In the absence of the production of a basic product, cell metabolism of glucose is known to drive down the pH of the cell culture fluid, necessitating the addition of base in order to maintain the optimal pH.
+This phenomenon can be leveraged in a pH-stat culture, where the exhaustion of substrate results in an increase in pH, which is used as a signal for feeding.
 Similarly, active metabolism in aerobic processes results in the consumption of oxygen, which can be measured by a dissolved oxygen probe.
 Upon exhaustion of a substrate, the decrease in metabolic activity can be detected by an increase in dissolved oxygen, indicating a decrease in oxygen demand.
 In both cases, the increase in pH or dissolved oxygen can be used to indicate substrate depletion and initiate the addition of more substrate.

 OUR, CER and RQ-stats